Subtitles and Transcript

 13:43 And however we define atheism, it's surely the kind of academic belief that a person is entitled to hold without being vilified as an unpatriotic, unelectable non-citizen.
 Nevertheless, it's an undeniable fact that to own up to being an atheist is tantamount to introducing yourself as Mr. Hitler or Miss Beelzebub.
 And that all stems from the perception of atheists as some kind of weird, way-out minority.

-14:12 Natalie Angier wrote a rather sad piece in the New Yorker, saying how lonely she felt as an atheist.
-She clearly feels in a beleaguered minority, but actually, how do American atheists stack up numerically?
+14:11 Natalie Angier wrote a rather sad piece in the New Yorker, saying how lonely she felt as an atheist.
+She clearly feels in a beleaguered minority.
+But actually, how do American atheists stack up numerically?
 The latest survey makes surprisingly encouraging reading.
 Christianity, of course, takes a massive lion's share of the population, with nearly 160 million.
-But what would you think was the second largest group, convincingly outnumbering Jews with 2.8 million, Muslims at 1.1 million, and Hindus, Buddhists and all other religions put together?
-The second largest group, of nearly 30 million, is the one described as non-religious or secular.
+But what would you think was the second largest group, convincingly outnumbering Jews with 2.8 million, Muslims at 1.1 million, Hindus, Buddhists and all other religions put together?
+The second largest group, with nearly 30 million, is the one described as non-religious or secular.

-14:55 You can't help wondering why vote-seeking politicians are so proverbially overawed by the power of, for example, the Jewish lobby.
-The state of Israel seems to owe its very existence to the American Jewish vote, while at the same time consigning the non-religious to political oblivion.
+14:54 You can't help wondering why vote-seeking politicians are so proverbially overawed by the power of, for example, the Jewish lobby -- the state of Israel seems to owe its very existence to the American Jewish vote -- while at the same time, consigning the non-religious to political oblivion.
 This secular non-religious vote, if properly mobilized, is nine times as numerous as the Jewish vote.
 Why does this far more substantial minority not make a move to exercise its political muscle?

 15:29 Well, so much for quantity.
 How about quality?
 Is there any correlation, positive or negative, between intelligence and tendency to be religious?
-(Laughter)
+[Them folks misunderestimated me] (Laughter)

-15:47 The survey that I quoted, which is the ARIS survey, didn't break down its data by socio-economic class or education, IQ or anything else.
+15:46 The survey that I quoted, which is the ARIS survey, didn't break down its data by socio-economic class or education, IQ or anything else.
 But a recent article by Paul G. Bell in the Mensa magazine provides some straws in the wind.
 Mensa, as you know, is an international organization for people with very high IQ.
-And from a meta-analysis of the literature, Bell concludes that, I quote, "Of 43 studies carried out since 1927 on the relationship between religious belief and one's intelligence or educational level, all but four found an inverse connection.
+And from a meta-analysis of the literature, Bell concludes that, I quote -- "Of 43 studies carried out since 1927 on the relationship between religious belief, and one's intelligence or educational level, all but four found an inverse connection.
 That is, the higher one's intelligence or educational level, the less one is likely to be religious."
-Well, I haven't seen the original 42 studies and I can't comment on that meta-analysis but I would like to see more studies done along those lines.
-And I know that there are, if I could put a little plug here, there are people in this audience easily capable of financing a massive research survey to settle the question, and I put the suggestion up -- for what it's worth.
+Well, I haven't seen the original 42 studies, and I can't comment on that meta-analysis, but I would like to see more studies done along those lines.
+And I know that there are -- if I could put a little plug here -- there are people in this audience easily capable of financing a massive research survey to settle the question, and I put the suggestion up, for what it's worth.

-16:53 But let me know show you some data that have been properly published and analyzed on one special group, namely, top scientists.
+16:53 But let me know show you some data that have been properly published and analyzed, on one special group -- namely, top scientists.
 In 1998, Larson and Witham polled the cream of American scientists, those who'd been honored by election to the National Academy of Sciences, and among this select group, belief in a personal God dropped to a shattering seven percent.
-About 20 percent are agnostic, and the rest could fairly be called atheists.
+About 20 percent are agnostic; the rest could fairly be called atheists.
 Similar figures obtained for belief in personal immortality.
-Among biological scientists, the figures are even lower: 5.5 percent, only, believe in God.
-Physical scientists: it's 7.5 percent.
-I've not seen corresponding figures for elite scholars in other fields, such history or philosophy, but I'd be surprised if they were different.
+Among biological scientists, the figure is even lower: 5.5 percent, only, believe in God.
+Physical scientists, it's 7.5 percent.
+I've not seen corresponding figures for elite scholars in other fields, such as history or philosophy, but I'd be surprised if they were different.

 18:49 I'm not a citizen of this country, so I hope it won't be thought unbecoming if I suggest that something needs to be done.
 (Laughter) And I've already hinted what that something is.
 From what I've seen of TED, I think this may be the ideal place to launch it.
 Again, I fear it will cost money.
 We need a consciousness-raising, coming-out campaign for American atheists.
 (Laughter) This could be similar to the campaign organized by homosexuals a few years ago, although heaven forbid that we should stoop to public outing of people against their will.
 In most cases, people who out themselves will help to destroy the myth that there is something wrong with atheists.